 Somedays, as tired as I might be, I know that cooking will make me feel better at the end of the day (that said, I never felt like cooking at the end of a 14-hour day).
 I feel like if you’re here, reading this blog, then maybe you fall into the same category?
 Do you find cooking to be somewhat therapeutic?

 One pan wonders are my favourite kind of quick dinner recipe.
 Toss everything together in one pan, throw it in the oven, and there is nothing left to worry about.
 You can pour yourself a glass of wine and turn on the TV and relax.
 Or open a good book, or read your favourite blog, or write your own blog, however you choose to unwind at the end of the day.

 Before you know it, dinner is ready.
-You could even be super proactive and prep all the veggies over the weekend — chop the cauliflower, brussels sprouts and carrots and store them in the fridge until you’re ready to cook this fast and healthy dinner recipe.
+You could even be super proactive and meal prep this recipe on the weekend so that you have it ready to go during the week.
+If you don’t want to actually cook it on the weekend, you could chop all the vegetables and store them in the fridge until you’re ready to cook this fast dinner recipe.

 I feel like this is a really great option if you like to spend your weekends cooking for the week ahead.
 You could chop everything up on a Sunday and cook it on Wednesday!